So you have some questions. Ride on! Here are a few answers. If you don’t see what you need, give us a call, we are happy to help.

 It depends on your route.
 There are mild, moderate and difficult routes.
 We recommend you consult our bike techs about the different routes available and which is most suitable for your physical abilities and time constraints.
 We have routes that will suite every fitness level.
 Our tours are set up to avoid the large and difficult hills and are 90% low grade down hill.

-Must I know how to ride a bike?
+Do I need to know how to ride a bike?

 YES!
 This is not a good place to learn this particular new skill and you will sign a waiver stating that you are a skilled rider with enough experience to keep your bike in control at all times.